Life Insurance pays out on death, securing your loved ones a benefit to see them through such difficult times.

 Many people have heard of Whole of Life Insurance without even realising it.
 Over-50s Life Insurance is a specific form of Whole of Life Cover.

 In insurance terms, a Whole of Life policy does exactly what it sounds like it will do – cover you for your whole life, right up until your death.
+All you need to do is continue paying the monthly premiums until you pass away.

 This is compared to Term Insurance, which only covers you for a set period of time and then ends, perhaps long enough to cover a mortgage debt or another outstanding loan.